BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

 3. Second, the redeemScript is run using the prior data that was pushed on the stack.
 4. If that second round of verification _also_ succeeds, the UTXO is unlocked.

 Whereas you can't easily create a P2SH transaction without an API, you should be able to easily redeem a P2SH transaction with `bitcoin-cli`.
 In fact, you already have.
-The exact process is described in [§8.6: Spending a Transaction with a Bitcoin Script.md](8_6_Spending_a_Transaction_with_a_Bitcoin_Script.md), after we've finished with all the intricacies of P2SH transaction creation.
+The exact process is described in [§8.6: Spending a P2SH Transaction.md](8_6_Spending_a_P2SH_Transaction.md), after we've finished with all the intricacies of P2SH transaction creation.

 > **WARNING:** You can create a perfectly valid transaction with a hashed redeemScript, but if the redeemScript doesn't run, or doesn't run correctly, your funds are lost forever.
 So, test, test, test the script!